© 2013 Steve Campsall

 Download free revision guide

-- This guide works alongside the Englishbiz guide to essay writing -
+- Also read the Englishbiz guide to essay writing -

 Whether for controlled assesment or exam, writing about a play needs extra care.
 You will perhaps only have read the play in class so take care to keep in mind that plays are written for the stage, not the page.